thegrumpys/odop/docs/Help/gettingStarted.md

 **USING HELP**

 The quick tour of the main page is now complete.
-This is a good time good to get a better look at what is available in the on-line documentation.
+This is a good time to get a better look at what is available in the on-line documentation.
 Most of the entries that are available after selecting the **Help : Index** menu item cover the generic features and capabilities of the ODOP software.